pascal-sun/domain_in_scope/README.md

 # Domain in scope

-`domain_in_scope` is a Python script to check if a domain is in scope from a list of IP addresses of CIDR
+`domain_in_scope` is a Python script to check if a domain is in scope from a list of IP addresses or of CIDR.

 #### Use cases